 Flexible automation solutions also enable businesses to continually improve material flow in their facility as demands change and grow.
 With Seegrid’s holistic solutions, users can retrain and redeploy their Seegrid Palion AMRs without having to wait for a technician.
 This allows them to reduce additional costs and downtime waiting for an expert to travel to the site.

 Seegrid's cloud-based fleet analytics software helps facility managers establish a continuous flow of improvements.Fleet Central collects Palion AMR fleet performance data that shows trends and can inform data-based productivity decisions and process improvement.
 Fleet Central can report on high wait times, periods of low utilization, and high-traffic areas.
 Translating these data points into trends and improving on them can directly optimize fleet performance and boost capacity.

 The Future Requires a Flexible, Lean Automation Machine

 To keep up with consumer demands and competition, a material handling facility manager must fully commit to lean thinking.
-This includes examining the facility and current workflows, perhaps with an automation vendor during a facility scope, to determine the best opportunities to eliminate waste, costs, and bottlenecks to streamline and drive efficiencies.
+To start your automation journey, examine your facility and current workflows.
+Working with an automation vendor gives you unique insights into the best opportunities for automation.
+Facility scopes are helpful in identifying the best opportunities to eliminate waste, reduce costs, and alleviate bottlenecks to drive efficiencies.

-When managers trust AMRs to take their material handling to the next level, it frees up a massive amount of resources and human power that can be better utilized elsewhere.
+When managers trust AMRs to take their material handling to the next level, it frees up resources and human power that can be better utilized elsewhere.
 The supply chain is facing more disruptions, challenges, and opportunities than ever.
-The flexibility of Palion AMRs is critical for material handling facilities to be agile and resilient today and in the long term.
+The flexibility of Palion AMRs is critical for facilities to be agile and resilient today and in the long term.